 Rav Kook understood this well.
 “When I lived in London,” he recalled, “I used to visit the National Gallery, and my favourite pictures were those of Rembrandt.
 I really think that Rembrandt was a tzaddik.
 Do you know that when I first saw Rembrandt’s works, they reminded me of the rabbinic statement about the creation of light?
 We are told that when God created light [on the first day of Creation, as opposed to the natural light of the sun on the fourth day], it was so strong and pellucid that one could see from one end of the world to the other, but God was afraid that the wicked might abuse it.
 What did He do?
 He reserved that light for the righteous in the World to Come.
 But now and then there are great men who are blessed and privileged to see it.
 I think that Rembrandt was one of them, and the light in his pictures is the very light that God created on Genesis day.”

-Our only conduit to the sort of transcendence that only HaShem is capable of in creation is to create something of our own, or to admire the beauty that we can see and comprehend, which elevates our hearts and our souls.
+Our only conduit to the sort of transcendence only HaShem is capable of in creation is creating something of our own, or admiring the beauty that we can see and comprehend and which elevates our hearts and our souls.